 A widget is a subclass of Front Panel framework class ej.fp.Widget.
 The library ej.tool.frontpanel#widget provides a set of widgets which are Graphics Engine compatible (see Simulation).
 To create a new widget (or a subclass of an existing widget), have a look on available widgets in this library.

 '''

-| Special Content of the Content of
+Spetiment of the specific of

 '''

 Fig. 65: Front Panel Widgets